FAQ & API Documentation

 • Fully responsive, embeddable Search Engine UI

-• Automatic scheduled, re-crawling of fresh content only.
+• Automatic schedule, re-crawling of fresh content only.

 • HTTP Auth, so that you can follow your protected documents/pages.